Miss Swimsuit USA 2019 Sierra Nowak Is One Of Instagram’s Hottest In Plunging Top & Leather Pants

 “Gorgeous,” another Instagram user agreed.

-The Inquisitr previously reported that Sierra is a Akron, Ohio native who in addition to be named Miss Swimsuit USA has also appeared on reality TV.
+The Inquisitr previously reported that Sierra is an Akron, Ohio, native who in addition to be named Miss Swimsuit USA has also appeared on reality TV.

 View this post on Instagram